-I had two chances last month to personally witness the power of the court reporter.
+I had two chances recently to witness the power of the court reporter.

 The Humble Court Reporter

 Court reporters are the most mild-mannered people you ever want to meet.

 They remind me of court clerks and librarians — just there to serve, to do a job, to help the court function properly.

 A court reporter is a transcriptionist trained to recognize legal terms and citations.

 They carry a little suitcase with a typewriter inside.
 There is a dedicated spot for the court reporter in every courtroom, and they can set up in a tiny corner of a judge’s chambers if need be.

 A court reporter speaks in court only when spoken to, or when required by law, or when it’s necessary to stop people from speaking over each other (which makes a hearing hard to transcribe).

 No one in court feels threatened by a court reporter.
 But that steno machine is a different animal altogether.

 That machine produces the only official record of what transpired at a hearing.